-Physics Physics is the study of reality by applying an understanding of the properties of motion, matter, energy and force.
+Physics Physics is the study of our reality by applying an understanding of the properties of motion, matter, energy and force.
 Many concepts in Physics are expressed in mathematical terms and are subject to mathematical reasoning.
-Why this is, and what the advantages thereof are is a major focus of the course.
+Why this is, and what the advantages thereof are, is a major focus of the course.
 Wherever possible, this course will be taught in a “data first” way, meaning that while labs will be about collecting data in as useful ways as possible, class will often be about using lab results to build a new idea, not to confirm one already given by a book or some other source.
-After some initial hand-holding, students will be encouraged to participate in the creation of their own lab experiments.
+After some initial handholding, students will be encouraged to participate in the creation of their own lab experiments.
 Though the teacher will generally contribute to the path of exploration that the labs represent somewhat more than the students do, it will often be by asking questions rather than stating facts.
 Even during class, the course will focus on analytical and critical thinking skills within the realm of physics over and above the learning of a set of convenient facts.